 . . .
 DELL ISHAM's website.
 Dell is an author of history and novels.
 You may contact him at email@example.com

 . . .
-DELL'S books are available from the publisher for a 10% discount at outskirtspress.com/dellisham
+DELL'S books are available from the publisher at outskirtspress.com/dellisham

 . . .
-His books may also be purchased on numerous websites, such as those for Amazon Books, ABE Books, Barnes & Noble
+His books can also be found at Amazon Books, ABE Books, Barnes & Noble

 . . .
 Annie Bloom's Books, 7834 SW Capitol Highway, Portland, Oregon 97219